infernogpt/InfernoNotifiManager/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Skidding from this project is strictly prohibited.
+Skidding (taking code and claiming its yours) from this project is strictly prohibited.
 If I find out you skid, legal action will be taken.

 ## Contact